-Type of Teaching Contact hours per week during the semester Class size Teaching Method Apply in this course are: 1.
-Lecturing: • Peer Teaching • Demonstrations 2.
-Assignents: • Team-Project • Individual Reports • Individual Assignments 100 minutes Workload Total workload of this course 135.99 hours (4.5 ECTS) per semester which consist of 51 hours (1.7 ECTS) classroom activity, 42 hours (1.4 ECTS) structured task, and 42 hours (1.4 ECTS) per semester.
+Type of Teaching Teaching Method Apply in this course are: 1.
+Lecturing: · Peer Teaching · Demonstrations 2.
+Assignments: · Team-Project · Individual Reports · Individual Assignments Contact hours per week during the semester 100 minutes Class size 40 Workload Total workload of this course 135.99 hours (4.5 ECTS) per semester which consist of 51 hours (1.7 ECTS) classroom activity, 42 hours (1.4 ECTS) structured task, and 42 hours (1.4 ECTS) per semester.
 Credit points : 3 ECTS Prerequisite course(s) : - Course Description Learning science effectively involves understanding foundational concepts, fostering critical thinking, and engaging in practical applications.
 Here are some strategies to enhance your science learning are understand the basic, active learning, visual aids, experimentation and hand-ons learning, real life application, and practice problems.
 Teaching science learning strategies courses to students with disabilities requires a sensitive, inclusive approach that takes into account the special needs of these students.
 Here are some guidelines that may help you in teaching the course.
 We know the special needs of students, facilitate communication and collaboration.
 We use a variety of learning media such as text, images, audio, and video to accommodate different types of learning.
 We provide learning materials in accessible formats, such as text that can be read with a screen reader or sign language translation.
-Course Outcomes : After taking this course the student have ability to : CLO1.
-Understanding the basic concepts of the paradigm of science learning.
-CLO2.
-Analyzing the relationships between models, strategies, methods, and learning techniques.
-CLO3.
-Understanding the principles of direct learning strategies along with some of their methods.
-CLO4.
-Understanding the definition of indirect learning strategies along with some of their methods.
-CLO5.
-Explaining experience-based learning strategies along with some of their methods.
-CLO6.
-Understanding the principles of self-directed learning with some of its methods.
-CLO7.
-Explaining contemporary learning.
-CLO8.
+Course Outcomes : After taking this course the student have ability to :CLO1.
+Understanding the basic concepts of the paradigm of sciencelearning.CLO2.
+Analyzing the relationships between models, strategies,methods, and learning techniques.CLO3.
+Understanding the principles of direct learning strategies alongwith some of their methods.CLO4.
+Understanding the definition of indirect learning strategies alongwith some of their methods.CLO5.
+Explaining experience-based learning strategies along withsome of their methods.CLO6.
+Understanding the principles of self-directed learning with some of its methods.CLO6.
+Understanding the principles of self-directed learning with some of its methods.CLO7.
+Explaining contemporary learning.CLO8.
 Demonstrating learning strategies with their methods.
 Content : Models, strategies, and methods of learning Direct and indirect learning strategies Direct and indirect learning methods Various learning strategies Strategies and methods of learning can apply for students with disabilities